Last updated September 2023

 This unique little theatre is the only permanent puppet theatre in South Africa.
-Situated in the kindergarten building of the Constantia Waldorf School just south of Cape Town city centre, the little playhouse puts on puppet productions inspired by classic Grimm fairy tales every Saturday morning.
+Situated in the kindergarten building of the Constantia Waldorf School, the little playhouse puts on puppet productions inspired by classic Grimm fairy tales every Saturday morning.
 The shows rotate every month and is recommended for toddlers aged four and up.

 The Artscape Theatre